ImplFerris/pico-pico/src/std-to-no-std/no-main.md

 When you try to build at this stage, you'll get an error saying the main function requires the standard library.
 What?!
 (I controlled my temptation to insert a Mr. Bean meme here since not everyone will like meme.)
 So what now?
 Where does the program even start?

-In embedded systems, we don't use the regular "fn main" that relies on the standard library.
+In embedded systems, we don't use the regular `fn main` that relies on the standard library.
 Instead, we have to tell Rust that we'll bring our own entry point.
-And for that, we use the no_main attribute.
+For that, we use the `no_main` attribute.

-The `#![no_main]` attribute is to indicate that the program won't use the standard entry point (fn main).
+The `#![no_main]` attribute is to indicate that the program won't use the standard entry point (`fn main`).

-In the top of your src/main.rs file, add this line:
+In the top of your `src/main.rs` file, add this line:

 ```rs
 #![no_main]